AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/system-requirements-for-live-hub.md

+---
+title: System requirements for Live Hub
+description: System requirements to configure and run Live Hub sessions in Adobe Learning Manager, including supported browsers, operating systems, screen resolutions, and hardware.
+---

 # System requirements

 Use the following system requirements to configure and run Live Hub sessions in Adobe Learning Manager.
 Live Hub uses the same browser, operating system, and hardware requirements as the Virtual Classroom environment in which it runs.

 Live Hub is available within Virtual Classroom sessions and does not require a separate client installation.

 |Category|Requirements|
 |---|---|